 Here you will find the text from the newspaper, a click on a small picture will open a larger size in a new windows and another additional click will expand the text to 100% for better reading:

 photos © Elke Rehder

 This original carbon copy of the typescript can be found in the Lilly Library, Indiana University, Bloomington, in the state of Indiana.
-This typescript by using carbon paper from 21 February 1942 has 62 numbered plus a double counted page plus the unnumbered title page.
+This carbon paper typescript from 21 February 1942 has 62 numbered pages plus a double counted page plus the unnumbered title page.
 That is a total of 64 single-sided sheets according to Egbert Meissenburg / 63 pages according to Dr. Randolph J. Klawiter.

 Here is the offer from my antiquarian bookshop Versandantiquariat Elke Rehder